Resilience (engineering and construction): International Building Code

 The international building code provides minimum requirements for buildings using performative based standards.
-The most recent International Building Code (IBC)was released in 2018 by the International Code Council (ICC), focusing on standards that protect public health, safety and welfare, without restricting use of certain building methods.
+The most recent International Building Code (IBC) was released in 2018 by the International Code Council (ICC), focusing on standards that protect public health, safety and welfare, without restricting use of certain building methods.
 The code addresses several categories, which are updated every three years to incorporate new technologies and changes.
-Building codes are fundamental to the resilience of communities and their buildings, as “Resilience in the built environment starts with strong, regularly adopted and properly administered building codes” Benefits occur due to the adoption of codes as the National Institute of Building Sciences (NIBS) found that the adoption of the International Building Code provides an $11 benefit for every $1 invested.
+Building codes are fundamental to the resilience of communities and their buildings, as "Resilience in the built environment starts with strong, regularly adopted and properly administered building codes" Benefits occur due to the adoption of codes as the National Institute of Building Sciences (NIBS) found that the adoption of the International Building Code provides an $11 benefit for every $1 invested.

 The International Code Council is focused on assuming the community's buildings support the resilience of communities ahead of disasters.
 The process presented by the ICC includes understanding the risks, identifying strategies for the risks, and implementing those strategies.
 Risks vary based on communities, geographies and other factors.
 The American Institute of Architects created a list of shocks and stresses that are related to certain community characteristics.
 Shocks are natural forms of hazards (floods, earthquakes), while stresses are more chronic events that can develop over a longer period of time (affordability, drought).
 It is important to understand the application of resilient design on both shocks and stresses as buildings can play a part in contributing to their resolution.
 Even though the IBC is a model code, it is adopted by various state and governments to regulate specific building areas.
 Most of the approaches to minimizing risks are organized around building use and occupancy.
-In addition, the safety of a structure is determined by material usage, frames, and structure requirements can provide a high level of protection for occupants.
+In addition, the safety of a structure is determined by material usage, frames, and structure requirements that can provide a high level of protection for occupants.
 Specific requirements and strategies are provided for each shock or stress such as with tsunamis, fires and earthquakes.